Does life ever feel like a hack rather than on purpose?

 The product owner plays a crucial role in Scrum.
 They are responsible for defining and prioritizing the work done to deliver the most value to the business and client.
 The product owner is the intersection between the team and stakeholders.
 They continually work with the team to update the prioritization and estimation of work to be done.

-This prioritized backlog of work to be done is transparent to anyone, creating clarity and visibility about what the team should and shouldn’t spend time on.
+This prioritized backlog contains the work to be done by the team and is transparent to anyone.
+The backlog is made of of product backlog items to breakdown the work into actionable pieces.
+This transparency creates clarity and visibility about what the team should and shouldn’t spend time on.

 the word change